 Project proposals should address a topic of significance to IUFRO’s Post-2020 Strategy (https://www.iufro.org/discover/strategy/ ), in particular by addressing one or more of the five thematic areas defined in the strategy (ANNEX 4).

 The duration of the scientific visit should be agreed between the applicant and host organisation and last approximately three months, unless additional funding has been sourced to undertake a more extensive exchange.
 In this case, the activities funded by the additional funds should be included in the work plan.

 We emphasise that applicants should contact the host organisation which they plan to work with prior to applying for support.
 Applicants should have tentatively agreed on the scope of scientific project, the associated work plan and the suitable dates for the planned research visit with the potential host organisation.
 The applicant will be responsible for all arrangements that need to be made prior to and during scientific visit.

 Successful applicants are informed in writing entailing:

 - the level of financing that has been approved

 - a payment request form

-The applicant will need to return a signed acceptance letter (by email), within one week to confirm acceptance of the grant.
+The applicant needs to return a signed acceptance letter (by email), within one week to confirm acceptance of the grant.

-The applicants will be selected on a competitive basis following the selection criteria provided below.
-Applicants will be informed of the outcome by September 30th, 2022.
+The applicants are selected on a competitive basis following the selection criteria provided below.
+For the grant of 2022, applicants were informed of the outcome by September 30th, 2022.